SirMishMash/Unity-StylizedGrass/README.md

 Color Random Gradient | The color of each grass blade will be determined randomly from the gradient that is set.

 ## Wind Settings
+How the grass sways or moves.
+Settings that applies fake wind to the grass.
 Section | Description
 ------------ | -------------
 Wind Noise Texture | The texture that applies the wind effect onto the grass particles.